As many of you will have noticed our Twitter, YouTube channel, Discord server and website have been updated with the new basis.markets logo.

 The old logo

-The initial branding was created by DeltaOneDennis, who drew upon Basis Markets original core function - Basis Trading.
+The initial branding was created in 2021, drawing on Basis Markets' original core function - Basis Trading.
 The old brand had buy-in from the community, but we wanted a more exciting look which stood out next to fellow projects in the Solana ecosystem.

 The first step of a re-brand starts with knowing who you are and who you serve.
 Basis Markets is a decentralised finance (DeFi) company so it was important to align ourselves in the market with a look which represented this.